This workshop covers practices that are essential for any modern software development team.

 - Product Owners

 This is above all a practical, hands-on workshop.
-We believe that the best way to learn BDD and TDD is by doing.
+We believe that the best way to learn is by doing.
 So the course contains approximately 60-70% lab work.
-The lab work will involve using BDD to collaboratively discover and specify the requirements for a real-world application.
+The lab work will involve collaboratively discovering and specifying the requirements for a real-world application.

 We also frequently run this workshop as a tailored on-site session adapted to your specific environment and requirements.
 Many clients prefer the flexibility of these on-site sessions.
 For more information, please contact us.